 Worldwide, girls face multiple barriers to education including distance to school, cultural norms and practices, school-related gender-based violence, and early or forced marriage.
 An estimated 129 million girls globally were already out of school before the pandemic and 20 million more secondary school girls could be out of school following the pandemic.
 Investments in girls’ education yield high returns for poverty eradication, economic growth, and sustainable development.
 When girls go to school, their lifetime earnings dramatically increase, national growth rates rise, child marriage rates decline, maternal and child mortality rates fall, and child stunting drops.

-In humanitarian emergencies, where children and youth who do not go to school become more at risk of violence, sexual exploitation, forced labor, and permanent displacement, education is an urgent priority. in emergencies because it provides a safe space with social protections for children, fostering resilience, inclusion and tolerance, and supporting the long-term processes of recovery and peacebuilding.
+In humanitarian emergencies, where children and youth who do not go to school become more at risk of violence, sexual exploitation, forced labour, and permanent displacement, education is an urgent priority because it provides a safe space with social protections for children, fostering resilience, inclusion and tolerance, and supporting the long-term processes of recovery and peacebuilding.
 An estimated 128 million primary and secondary students are out of school in crisis-affected countries, including 67 million girls.
 As education is a key lever and catalyst for all development outcomes, we must ensure that all children have access to quality education.